Opzet/SoftwareLicenseManager/README.md

  2. Enable license key fields in product

- 3. Software License Management (SLM) Enable license key auto generation and notification on purchase
+ 3. Software License Management (SLM) and Enable license key auto generation with notification on purchase

  4. REST API for desktop application